 If you deal with an agent/website like this, I can 100% guarantee you that you will NOT get the best offer.

-Hang up the phone if on your initial call you’re asked if you’d like to “apply now” or if you’re required to provide payment just to apply.
+Hang up the phone if on your initial call you’re asked if you’d like to “apply for life insurance" now or if you’re required to provide payment just to apply.

 Don’t Apply Unless You’re Comfortable That You Got A Good Quote

 We can offer you insurance from over 121 different insurance companies.
 It usually takes me a minimum of two to three days before I hear back from underwriters at every life insurance company after I make an inquiry for a tentative offer.
 Any offers are “tentative” until full medical records and life insurance exam results can be reviewed.